bauripalash/yarn/internal/pages/abuse.md

 ---
-title: Twtxt.net Abuse Policy and Community Guidelines
+title: {{ .InstanceName }} Abuse Policy and Community Guidelines
 ---

 # Abuse Policy

 >  Help us build and maintain a safe community.

-At Yarn.Social, we believe that everyone is free to express and share their opinions, stories, ideas and thoughts!
+At {{ .InstanceName }}, we believe that everyone is free to express and share their opinions, stories, ideas and thoughts!
 You can even create your own pod with your own followers.
 Your posts are your own, your data is your own, your community is made by you, however Yarn.social pod owners and operators have a